stackcheats/stacksheets/Replace-H2-with-Postgres.md

 ![Execute Postgres Script](assets/replace-h2-with-postgres/execute-postgres-scripts.png)

 ### WSO2 Identity Server

+> Below described steps and guides are based on fresh-pack installation.
+If you have any pre-stored data inside the H2 database, then you have to migrate them to the new data-source which is not covered in this topic.

 After setting up the databases, now we have to install the Postgres JDBC connector (driver) for our WSO2 Identity Server.
 Download the Postgres driver from [here](https://jdbc.postgresql.org/download.html), copy and place the `jar` file inside the `<IS>/repository/components/lib` directory.